batdevis/hello_kubernetes/README.md

 ```

 ## Shut up and play
-In the next step we'll play with some kubectl commands, stay tuned.
+After this overview of the main kubernetes components, in the next step we'll play with some kubectl commands, stay tuned.

 ----
 # Let's play with kubernetes